-Six of our lawyers have been selected Super Lawyers in the New York Metropolitan area.
+Six of McCarthy Fingar’s lawyers have been selected Super Lawyers in the New York Metropolitan area.
 Susan Taxin Baer has again been selected in the fields of Estate Planning & Probate.
 Gail M. Boggio has again been selected in the fields of Estate & Trust Litigation/Estate Planning & Probate/Elder Law.
 Michael S. Kutzin has again been selected in the fields of Estate Planning & Probate, Estate & Trust Litigation and Elder Law.
-James K. Landau has again been selected in the fields of Commercial Litigation and Appellate.
+Kristen Mackay Pennessi has been selected in the field of Family Law.
+Irma K. Nimetz has been selected in the fields of Estate & Trust Litigation, Estate Planning & Probate, and General Litigation.
 Frank W. Streng has again been selected in the fields of Estate & Trust Litigation and Estate Planning & Probate.
-Douglas S. Trokie has again been selected in the fields of Business/Corporate, Closely Held Business, Real Estate, Business and Civil Litigation.
 Super Lawyers is a listing of outstanding lawyers from more than 70 practice areas who have been recognized by their colleagues as having the highest degree of peer recognition and professional achievement.

 Irma K. Nimetz, a member of our Appellate Practice, Commercial Litigation, Surrogate’s Court Litigation and Trusts & Estates groups, spoke on “Ethical Issues in Trusts and Estates Practice: A Surrogate’s Court Litigator’s Perspective for NY Attorneys” for myLawCLE.
 This webinar provided an overview of ethical issues arising in trusts and estates practice from the perspective of a Surrogate’s Court litigator and provided insights as to how attorneys can minimize their risk of becoming a “target” in Surrogate’s Court litigation.